edmtcommons/eDMTcommons/STORAGE_SETUP.md

 ## Migration

-If you're migrating from file storage to KV/Blob:
+If you're migrating from file storage to Blob:

-1. The app will automatically read from files initially
+1. The app will automatically read from files initially (if Blob is not configured)
 2. When you save via the admin panel:
-   - JSON data goes to KV (if configured)
+   - Videos data goes to Blob Storage (if configured)
    - Files go to Blob Storage (if configured)
-3. Subsequent reads will come from KV/Blob
+3. Subsequent reads will come from Blob Storage
+4. Config always remains in the filesystem (`data/config.json`)

 ## Troubleshooting

 ### Error: "EROFS: read-only file system"
 - This means you're in a serverless environment without storage configured
 - Set up Vercel KV and Blob Storage (see Option 1 above)

-### Error: "KV storage is not configured"
-- Set `KV_URL` and `KV_REST_API_TOKEN` environment variables
-- For Vercel: These are automatically added when you create a KV database
-- For other platforms: You need to set them manually

 ### Error: "Cannot upload files in serverless environment"
 - Set `BLOB_READ_WRITE_TOKEN` environment variable